tansanrao/tansanrao-com-astro/src/content/blog/xnu-kernel-and-darwin-evolution-and-architecture.md

   background, etc.) for threads.
 The kernel scheduler integrates QoS by mapping them to priority bands and scheduling deadlines.
 Threads created by Grand Central Dispatch or NSThreads inherit a QoS that influences their scheduling priority and which core they run on.
 This was further refined on Apple Silicon where the scheduler might steer “background QoS” threads to efficiency cores.
-Internally, XNU’s `sched_prim.c` and `sched_perf.c` (for performance controller) handle these decisions.
-There is also an interface for the kernel to ask the power management firmware about energy vs performance (used in macOS’s power management QoS).
+  Internally, XNU’s `sched_prim.c` and `priority.c` contains the implementation for these feature.
+The Apple CLPC (Closed Loop Performance Controller) coordinates power management and is a private kext.
+There is also an interface for the kernel to ask the power management firmware about energy vs performance through IOKit powercontrol.
 - **Realtime and Multimedia:** macOS supports realtime threads for audio or critical tasks.
 The scheduler has a realtime queue and will preempt other work to run RT threads to meet latency requirements.
 Also, since Mac OS X